seacunilever/bipode-nextflow/docs/containers.md

 - If a Singularity build fails, wait a few minutes and try again
 - Check that you selected the correct Conda package, not PyPI

-### Module Errors
+### Configuration Errors

 - Ensure URIs are copied correctly without extra spaces or characters
-- Verify that both Docker and Singularity URIs are updated in the same module
+- Verify that both Docker and Singularity URIs are updated
 - Check that the Nextflow syntax is valid after the update
+- Ensure conda version matches the container version

 ### Performance Issues